CodyNicholson/Backend_Development_Notes/Software_Development_Process/Software_Architecture/architecturalEvolutionDegradation.md

 -

-###Architectural erosion:
+### Architectural erosion:

-Introduction of architectureal design decisions that violate a system's perscriptive architecture
+Introduction of architectural design decisions that violate a system's prescriptive architecture

-We are introducing decisions that don't comply with the perscriptive architecture
+We are introducing decisions that don't comply with the prescriptive architecture

 The result is architecture of poor quality